 - Select Farm.

-- Select Terminal Servers (Starting from version 16 RD Session Hoosts), and navigate to the properties of the Terminal Server you want to enable this feature for.
+- Select Terminal Servers (or RD Session Hosts starting from Parallels RAS v16), and navigate to the properties of the Terminal Server you want to enable this feature for.

 - In the properties, select Agent Settings.

 In this case, if the following is executed in the RDS session, IE with the website defined will launch locally on the client machine: